James White will NEVER show you a copy of this infallible words of God Bible he SAYS he believes in. Just ask him.

 So why single out the Scrivener text and make a big stink about it when to be consistent he should also have pointed out that the same thing applies to the very Greek texts he himself is using and really prefers.
 He was just throwing dust into the air in an attempt to make me look like an ignorant hick who didn't know what he was talking about.

 Mr. White then provides us with additional information NOT found in his book whereby he tries to explain his apparent contradiction by telling us that these 3 manuscripts were written after Erasmus composed his text and therefore do not support the KJB reading.
 But none of this information is in Mr. White’s book that I read from.

 He then asks me to provide any proof of the reading of “king of saints” that existed prior to the Greek texts of Erasmus.
 Well, it is a simple fact that literally thousands of Greek manuscripts have been lost to the ravages of time over the centuries and even the ones that were used in compiling the various Greek text publications made since the days of Erasmus, Stephanus, Beza, Elzevir brothers and others were never documented with specific numbers like they are today.

 Where did Erasmus, Stephans, Beza and Elzevir brothers get their Greek readings?
-They must have had Greek manuscripts in their possession at the time they made up their N.T.
+They had to have had Greek manuscripts in their possession at the time they made up their N.T.
 Greek texts.
 Erasmus didn’t use the Latin Vulgate texts because the Latin Vulgate does not read “king of saints” but “king of the ages”.